SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap-v6.md

 <URI Scheme>://[username]:[password]@<IP address>[:port]
 ```

-Recall from Section 3.3, originally, the “ConnectionURL” was as follows:
+Recall from Section 3.3, originally, the "ConnectionURL" was as follows:

 ```
 smf://___IP:PORT___
 ```

-This specified a URI scheme of “smf” which is the plaint-text method of communicating with the Solace message broker.
-This should be updated to “smfs” to switch to secure communication giving you the following configuration:
+This specified a URI scheme of "smf" which is the plaint-text method of communicating with the Solace message broker.
+This should be updated to "smfs" to switch to secure communication giving you the following configuration:

 ```
 smfs://___IP:PORT___